 If the police want to question you further

 Once you have given the police your name, address, date and place of birth and nationality, it is up to them to decide whether they want to ask more questions.
 If they don’t then you should be allowed to go.

 If they do want to ask you more questions and they suspect you of having committed a crime they can:

 - ask you to attend voluntarily at the police station to help with enquiries, or

-- detain you for questioning for up to 24 hours, or
+- arrest you and hold you in custody for up to 24 hours.

-If the police think you are a witness to a crime they can invite you to attend the police station to help with enquiries but you can refuse to do so and cannot be detained at the police station.
+If the police think you are a witness to a crime they can invite you to attend the police station to help with enquiries but you can refuse to do so and cannot be held in custody at the police station.